gongcongcong/cppTools/README.md

 The Amino Acids Frequency can be calculated using the alpha_count function.

-This function can get the samle result with following code, but more quick and convinent.
+This function can yield the same results as the following code but in a faster and more convenient manner.

 ``` bash
 time seqkit.exe seq -g -j 12 -s -m 100 -M 2000 'GCF_000001405.40_GRCh38.p14_protein.faa'|perl -lne 'foreach(split //){$count{$_}++ if /\w/;} END {print "$_:$count{$_}" for sort {$count{$b} <=> $count{$a}} keys %count;}'